selfcustody/krux/docs/getting-started/installing-from-source.en.md

 ### Requirements
 #### Hardware
-You will need the M5StickV, a USB-C cable, and a computer with a USB port to continue.
+You will need a K210-based device such as the M5StickV, Maix Amigo, Maix Dock, or Maix Bit and a USB-C cable to continue.
 Consult the [part list](../../parts) for more information.

-If you wish to perform airgapped firmware updates, want persistent settings, or wish to use Krux in a different language, you will also need a [supported microSD card](https://github.com/m5stack/m5-docs/blob/master/docs/en/core/m5stickv.md#tf-cardmicrosd-test).
+If you wish to perform airgapped firmware updates or want persistent settings, you will also need a [supported microSD card](https://github.com/m5stack/m5-docs/blob/master/docs/en/core/m5stickv.md#tf-cardmicrosd-test).

 #### Software
 You will need a computer with [`git`](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) and [`vagrant`](https://www.vagrantup.com/downloads) installed.